 Conclusion on Ford Transit campervans

-If you are looking for a van to live in full time with more than one person and in need of large space, a Ford Transit can be a great option for you.
-You will find the price to be less upfront and less throughout the miles you put on it for your van adventures.
+If you are looking for a van to live in full-time with more than one person and are in need of a large space, a Ford Transit campervan conversion can be a great option for you.
+You will find the price less upfront and less throughout the miles you put on it for your van adventures.

 These vans are easy to drive and reliable, which is a must for long road trips.

-The Ford Transit 2019 and older vans will not be the best option if your adventures will often require 4 wheel drive.
-It may also not be the best if you are in need a van that needs to do heavy towing.
+The Ford Transit 2019 and older vans will not be the best option if your adventures will often require 4-wheel drive.
+It may also not be the best if you are in need of a van that needs to do heavy towing.

 But remember, the newer 2020 Ford Transits will come with an AWD option.